Workflow Translate Settings

 3. Locate the Locale module.

 4. From the the ··· (ellipsis) button to the right of the tile, select Preview.
-The module opens in Express View Express View is how your end-user views you application.
+The module opens in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..

 A static image displaying how to preview the Locale module in Express View.